ga-wdi-boston/rails-activerecord-one-to-many/README.md

 ### Lab: Person and City

-Then, you'll diagram the relationship between `Person` and `City`.
+We'll diagram the relationship between `Person` and `City`.

-What is the top-level container as modeled?
+-   What is the top-level container as modeled?
-Is this clearly a hierarchical series of relationships?
+-   Is this clearly a hierarchical series of relationships?
-Can we access `Pet` from `City`?
+-   Can we access `Pet` from `City`?

 ## Lab: Migrations